Dendrophylax lindenii: Cultivation

 Plants can be successfully grown in a terrarium-like environment, mounted bare-root on a decay-resistant, untreated wooden stock with the wood laid horizontally on top of a bed of living sphagnum moss, as the plants require high humidity and stagnant air, or, in a Wardian case or greenhouse which approximates these conditions.
-They have also been noted thriving with hickory wood over 100 years old.
+They have also been noted thriving with hickory wood over a century old.
 Plants should not be allowed to pollinate and set seed unless the plant is very large, at least 10 in across, as plants without sufficient biomass will transfer all of their stored reserves into making a very large seed pod, and then behave much like an annual and die after seed set.
 These plants should be given 1/4-strength fertilizer in distilled or other low-salt water sources weekly.

 The plants are intolerant of water with high levels of dissolved salts; this will result in the roots dying off from the tips.
 Continued exposure to chlorinated tap water will usually kill these plants, with the tips of the roots yellowing and rapidly dying back to the reduced stem.
 It is normal for the plants to periodically consume and dehisce older roots, but this process does not yellow the roots, they simply shrivel and turn gray, then dehisce completely.
 Healthy plants will exhibit vigorous lime green root tips which are in an active state of growth.
 The plant's root tips will grow continuously, provided they receive bright light and regular fertilization and watering, with only a short resting period in late fall/early winter.
 Water should never be allowed to remain standing in the roots nor should any portion of the plant's roots be immersed in standing water for any significant period of time.
 The key to getting these plants to grow quickly is to keep the roots moist continuously when they are small, without water standing in the roots, and regular fertilization.
 When the plants are small and their roots become dry, these plants cease to grow appreciably.
 They like to be kept moist, but not wet, to stimulate increase in biomass and active root growth when small.
 The roots of these plants will also tend to produce new plantlets in a starfish-like manner from broken or damaged roots or from roots which have grown longer than 12 in, a growth habit shared with other members of the genus Dendrophylax.